mozilla/bug-handling/policy/triage-bugzilla.md

 The extreme case of not-enough-information is one which cannot be answered with a `needinfo` request.
 The reporter has shared all they know about the bug, we are out of strategies to take to resolve it, but the bug should be kept open.

-Mark the bug as `stalled`, which will remove it from the list of bugs to be triaged.
+Mark the bug as stalled by adding the `stalled` keyword to it.
+The keyword will remove it from the list of bugs to be triaged.

-The priority of `stalled bugs` should be '--' but other keywords may apply to them.
+The priority of `stalled` bugs should be '--' but other keywords may apply to them.

+Bugs which remain `stalled` for long periods of time should be reviewed, and closed if necessary.

 #### This doesn't fit into a P1, P2, P3, P4, or P5 framework